-Goal 1: Document and preserve the natural resources within the preserve.
+Goal 1: Document and preserve the natural and cultural resources within the preserve.

-Objective 1: Establish a baseline and/or add to the knowledge base of the current location, composition and abundance of the various habitat types and associated fauna, with specific focus on seagrass habitats.
+Objective 1: Establish a baseline and add to the knowledge base of the current location, composition and abundance of the various habitat types and associated fauna, with specific focus on seagrass habitats.

 - Capture aerial photography/satellite imagery of BBAP for use in BBAP's website, creation of integrative maps, future restoration plans, survey efforts, and identification of critical habitat areas. - 2.
 Conduct wildlife and ground truthing surveys of seagrass areas, particularly those areas that have not been evaluated in over ten years. - 3.
 Support invasive exotic plant and animal eradication, such as lionfish and Brazilian pepper (Schinus terebenthifolius), by advertising exotic plant and animal removal volunteer activities. - 4.
-Facilitate awareness of the critical role natural resources play in the protection of Biscayne Bay and is surrounding communities.
+Facilitate awareness of the critical role natural resources play in the protection of Biscayne Bay and in surrounding communities through workshops and other outreach activities.

-- 1. Partner with FWC and other local, state, and federal agencies and organizations to conduct the Natural Resource Workshop wherein marine law enforcement learn about the importance of coastal wetlands and reefs and their ecological and economic value, marine mammal rescue basics, and their role in protecting these resources. - 2.
+- 1. Conduct the Natural Resource Workshop in partnership with FWC and other local, state, and federal agencies and organizations, wherein marine law enforcement learn about the importance of coastal wetlands and reefs and their ecological and economic value, marine mammal rescue basics, and their role in protecting these resources. - 2.
 Remove invasive species from BBAP and track numbers of species removed. - 3.
-Participate in outreach activities targeting visitors to BBAP.
+Participate in outreach activities targeting visitors to BBAP, and track number of participants.